phdonner/phdonner/README.md

 ## Markdown

-Although Markdown is easy to learn, it can become a powerful resource in information society construction.
+Although Markdown is easy to learn, it can still become a rather powerful resource in information society construction.
 This is how the author of Markup, John Gruber describes the philosophy behind the language:

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 > Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

-Apart from providing ways of organizing the content of individual documents, it is very handy in preparing web pages, writing email, making task lists and so forth.
-[Learn 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover quite a number of real life applications.
+Apart from providing ways of organizing the content of individual documents, it is handy in preparing web pages, writing email, making task lists and so forth.
+[Learn 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover a number of real life applications.
 Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the source looks like.

 Please, have a closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.